 If you’re familiar with the Caesar cut, then you know the Edgar cut.
-The Edgar, also known as the takuache haircut, is basically the Mexican cousin of the Caesar and is a very popular hairstyle among Latino teenage boys.
+The Edgar, also known as the takuache haircut, is the Mexican cousin of the Caesar and is a trendy hairstyle among Latino teenage boys.

 While the Edgar is one of those haircuts that people either like or don’t like, there are many ways to give it a modern and trendy twist.
-It might remind you of an old-fashioned bowl cut but there’s actually a lot of versatility to it.
-Ahead, we’ve gathered a number of trendy styles that might just convince you to give the Edgar cut a try.
+It might remind you of an old-fashioned bowl cut, but there’s a lot of versatility to it.
+Ahead, we’ve gathered several trendy styles that might just convince you to give the Edgar cut a try.

 The Edgar cut isn’t just for straight hair.
 As you can see here, waves add fullness to the top and, with messy styling, give the overall look a dose of edge as well.

 You can experiment with different fringe shapes and still retain the look of the classic Edgar.
 Here, the fringe is cut like a widow’s peak, which adds a cool and modern touch to his hairstyle.
 And can we just take a moment to admire that icy color?

 If you have thick hair, the contrast of the full top and the super short sides and back makes for a striking Edgar haircut.
 Ask your barber to give you choppy layers for a stylish textured look.

 You can experiment with a lot of line designs to amp up your Edgar.
 Here’s one that features clean geometric lines shaved onto the side, which makes a distinct contrast to the thick, tousled top.

 Spiked Edgar with Sleek Fringe

 This Edgar haircut is a play in contrasts with its tousled, spiky top and sleek, blunt fringe.
 Keep it long and layered at the top and use a bit of product to get this texture.